Zedespook/OneHellOfAButler-LethalCompanyMod/README.md

 # One Hell of a Butler - Lethal Company Mod

-_Turns the regular butler into a one hell of a butler._
+_Turns the regular butler into one hell of a butler._

 ## Dependencies